Alfresco/docs-alfresco/content-services/community/install/zip/index.md

 7. Set up ActiveMQ.
 8. Install third-party software used by Community Edition.
 This includes LibreOffice, ImageMagick, and Alfresco PDF Renderer.

 > **Note:** Starting from Content Services 7.0, the `alfresco-pdf-renderer` binaries are no longer included in the distribution zip.
 LibreOffice, ImageMagick, and Alfresco PDF Renderer are no longer part of the Content Services zip installation.
+>
-You must install LibreOffice, ImageMagick, and Alfresco PDF Renderer with transform service for transformations to be fully functional.
-For non-containerized deployment, you are also required to install Exiftool.
-Exiftool will be utilized by TIKAAuto metadata extraction parser.
-Community users can utilize [alfresco-transform-core-aio](https://github.com/Alfresco/alfresco-transform-core/tree/master/alfresco-transform-core-aio/alfresco-transform-core-aio-boot) boot app for installing transformation service.
+> * You must install LibreOffice, ImageMagick, and Alfresco PDF Renderer with the Transform Service for transformations to be fully functional.
+> * For non-containerized deployment, you are also required to install Exiftool.
+Exiftool will be utilized by the TIKAAuto metadata extraction parser.
+> * Community users can utilize [alfresco-transform-core-aio](https://github.com/Alfresco/alfresco-transform-core/tree/master/alfresco-transform-core-aio/alfresco-transform-core-aio-boot){:target="_blank"} Spring Boot app for installing transformation services.

 Review and test your setup to check that all the installation steps are complete: